absid10/RateMatrix/README.md

 # RateMatrix

-RateMatrix is a full-stack store rating platform built for a role-based coding challenge.
+RateMatrix is a full-stack store rating platform.

 Users can rate stores from 1 to 5, and each role sees different functionality after a single login flow.